 One of the greatest challenges in photography is to create a dynamic and engaging photo that draws the viewer in.
 So how can you bring your photos to life and make them more appealing?
-The secret is to include texture!
+Use texture!
 In this tutorial you’ll discover how to use texture to capture the true essence of your subject, making the viewer want to reach out and interact with your stunning iPhone photos.

 The problem with photography is that we’re capturing a three-dimensional subject in a two-dimensional format (as prints or on a computer screen).
 This often leaves the image looking rather flat and lifeless.